BartOtten/routex/docs/EXTENSION_DEVELOPMENT.md

 Routex Extensions extend the functionality provided by Routex to transform routes or generate new route based helper functions.
 Each extension is a module which implements the `Routex.Extension` behaviour.
-It has to implement one or multiple callbacks:

-- configure/2
-- transform/3
-- post_transform/3
-- create_helpers/3
-- liveview_hooks/3

-Routex will call those callbacks at different stages before Routex handsoff the result to `Phoenix.Router` for compilation.
+Routex will call those callbacks at different stages before Routex handsoff the list with routes to `Phoenix.Router` for compilation.

 ## Callbacks and stages